In most cases, if we have higher levels or healthy self-esteem, we tend to like ourselves more. This helps us to maintain good mental health.

 Qualifications and experience

 Look for a licensed mental health professional.
-This ensures that the therapist you work with has undertaken the appropriate education and training.
-In addition, ask your prospective therapists ahead of time about their experience in treating self-esteem.
+This ensures that the therapist you work with has undertaken the proper education and training.
+In addition, ask your prospective therapists ahead of time about their experience in treating self-esteem issues.

 Talk in advance